pybricks/pybricks.github.io/learn/sensors/measuring-values.md

 distance value was passed to the Print block.
 The underlying value (_abc_) is ignored and the passed value (a number for distance) is used instead.

-**Challenge #5.1.B: Blind spots** ⸺ What is the closest and farthest distance that your Ultrasonic Sensor can measure?
-For best results, begin by pointing the sensor at a solid surface like a wall or door.
+**Challenge #5.1.B: Blind spots** ⸺ The Ultrasonic Sensor measures the distance to other objects by emitting an inaudible sound and measuring how long it takes for the echo to come back.
+What is the nearest and farthest distance that you can measure?
+Begin by pointing the sensor at a solid surface like a wall or door.
 What does it report when it doesn't detect anything at all? **Discuss** ⸺ What is the impact of different materials or the size and shape of objects?
 Prepare a list of every day objects such as walls, curtains, glass windows, pencils, coffee mugs or clothing.
 For each object, predict how well the sensor will detect it.
 Discuss how well it will work up close or far out, pointing straight at it or at an angle.
 Verify your hypotheses by observing the measured values.
 {: .notice--primary}